ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 For additional information, look at this very related typing graph.

 $$\frac{\Gamma \vdash A ,; \Gamma \vdash B}{\Gamma \vdash A\times B}$$

+***

+Not disrupted but empowered to progress further and faster.

+The steam engine revolutionized transport.
+Back then, if you were into the horse part of horse carriages you went out of business.
+But if you dealt with transportation beyond horses, you received a boost.

+Feynman was still fond of showing off his mental arithmetic skill.
+Impressive as this is, we don't feel it a loss that the pocket calculator made it obsolete.
+It allows to focus on more interesting tasks.

+It's telling that the conjectures solved by AI these days I have never about before.
+The problems I care about remain open.

+But now we have a huge new power tool to ride the attack, and maybe may be able to make progress previously unthinkable.